72.5 kWh *Useable Battery

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Tesla Model S 75D was available from May 2016 until January 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Tesla Model S 75D.

 A new model of the Tesla Model S 75D (2016) is available: Tesla Model S Standard Range (2019).

-The Tesla Model S 75D has a Recommend Retail Price (RRP) of £75,000 and an On The Road Price (OTR) of £75,850.
+The Tesla Model S 75D had a Recommend Retail Price (RRP) of £75,000 and an On The Road Price (OTR) of £75,850.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model S 75D is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Model S 75D was eligible for a Plug-In Car Grant (PICG) of £3,500.
 The OTR Price including the PICG for the Tesla Model S 75D is £72,350.

 Drivetrain and Performance

 The Tesla Model S 75D is a full electric vehicle (BEV).
 The maximum power of the Tesla Model S 75D is 245 kW (329 hp).
 The maximum torque is 387 lb-ft.
 The Tesla Model S 75D is all wheel drive and can accelerate from 0 to 62 miles per hour in 4.4 seconds.
 The top speed is 140 mph.